cloudify-cosmo/docs.getcloudify.org/content/manager/create-deployment.md

 terminology_link: reference-terminology.html
 ---

 In order for Cloudify to deploy your application, it reads the uploaded blueprint YAML (the logical representation) and manifests a model called a _deployment_.
 A deployment is a "technical" drilled-down representation of your application.
-For example, if a blueprint describes a single server node that is defined to deploy multiple instances, the deployment will comprise the instances themselves provided with their unique identifiers.
+For example, if a blueprint describes a single server node that is defined to deploy multiple instances, the deployment will comprise the instances themselves, together with their unique identifiers.

-Creating a deployment does not actually create any resources, it simply generates a "physical" representation of your application from the "logical" (blueprint) representation and stores it in the database.
-Technically, it is a virtual environement on Cloudify Manager.
+Creating a deployment does not actually create any resources, it simply generates a "physical" representation of your application from a "logical" (blueprint) representation and stores it in the database.
+Technically, it is a virtual environment on Cloudify Manager.

 ## Creating a Deployment via the CLI